sanskruti687/expense-tracker/README.md

 # Expense Tracker

-A simple expense tracking web application built with Spring Boot and MySQL.
+A comprehensive full-stack expense management web application that empowers users to efficiently track, categorize, and analyze their daily expenses.
+Built with modern Spring Boot architecture and MySQL database, featuring a responsive user interface with real-time statistics, advanced filtering capabilities, and complete CRUD operations for seamless financial management.

 ## Features